aztecweb/wp-dev-env/README.md

 ## Stylus

 This env use stylus to preprocess the CSS styles.
 The files stay inner the `theme/stylus`.
 The files is processed by grunt tasks.
 Read the [Stylus documentation](http://stylus-lang.com/).

+## RequireJS

+The env is ready to use RequireJS.
+The main script is `theme/js/app.js`.
+It is loaded in the `theme/src/includes/myenvpress.php` file.

+## Bower

+The front-end libraries is managed by Bower.
+They are managed in the `bower.json` file.
+The Grunt bower tasks automagically copy the libs to the server.
+The server path is configured in RequireJS to be loaded as a module.

 ## Starting development